bitjson/bch-vm-limits/readme.md

 #### Digest Iteration Count

-The hashing limit caps the number of iterations required by all hashing functions over the course of verifying a transaction.
+The hashing limit caps the number of iterations required by all hashing functions over the course of verifying an input.
 This places an upper limit on the sum of bytes hashed, including padding.

 Given a message length, digest iterations may be calculated with the following C function: